Framework Comparison

 Best For

-Teams that want the accessibility of a high-level framework with the flexibility to swap models as the market evolves.
-Great for businesses that want to start with OpenAI but keep the option to migrate to more cost-effective alternatives.
+Teams wanting high-level accessibility with the flexibility to swap models as the market evolves.
+Start with OpenAI, migrate to cost-effective alternatives as needed.

 Verdict

-For most businesses I work with, the answer is to use open-source frameworks with OpenAI models as the default, but with the flexibility to route tasks to other providers.
-This gives you the quality of OpenAI's models without the lock-in of their SDK.
-The OpenAI Agents SDK makes sense when you have a simple use case, need to ship fast, and are comfortable with the vendor dependency.
-For anything beyond that, the flexibility of open-source is worth the additional setup, and that is the approach I take with every OpenClaw build.
+For most businesses: use open-source frameworks with OpenAI models as the default, but build the flexibility to route elsewhere.
+This gives you OpenAI's model quality without SDK lock-in.
+The OpenAI SDK makes sense when you have a simple use case, need to ship in days not weeks, and accept the vendor dependency.
+For anything beyond that, open-source flexibility is worth the setup investment.

 Need Help Choosing the Right Framework?